 - In the Role dropdown, select "Pub/Sub → Subscriber".

-- Check Furnish a new private key and choose key type as JSON.
+- Click Create key and choose key type as JSON.

 - Click Create.

-Once the service account is created, a JSON key file containing the credentials of the service account is downloaded to your computer.
-You will use this key file to configure the application to authenticate to the Cloud Pub/Sub API.
+After the service account is created, a JSON key file containing the credentials of the service account is downloaded to your computer.
+You use this key file to configure the application to authenticate to the Cloud Pub/Sub API.

 Step 4: Import credentials as a Secret

-To save the JSON key file a Secret named
+To save the JSON key file as a Secret named

 This command creates a Secret named